 Tutors are available to give general advice on life as a graduate student and issues associated with your time here, whether in College or your Faculty.
 They may not be in your subject, however.
 For more subject-specific advice, you also have a Supervisor in your Faculty or Department.

-All new graduates are expected to attend a Matriculation event in College on Monday 2 October from 5.30 pm.
+All new graduates are expected to attend a Matriculation event in College on Monday 7 October from 5.30 pm.
 You will be asked to sign the Matriculation Lists for the University and collect you University ID card if you have not done so already from the Tutorial Office, before lining up for a Matriculation photograph.
 From 6.45 pm the MCR will provide pre-dinner drinks on the balcony for new and continuing graduate students.
 The Matriculation Dinner, to which only new graduates are invited, will follow in the evening.
 Attendance is by invitation only and dress code is lounge suits and gowns.
-You can find further information about this event in the MCR Freshers’ Week timetable.

 Robinson College MCR